 Do align your tech with the builder ethos.
 It’s important to ask yourself: would my tech allow my team just to start building?
 Or would a new digital product require extensive restructuring, customization, and ultimately, a time-to-market that is months, not days or weeks.
 Builders want API-first, interoperable technology to help them deliver quickly and efficiently.

-Contentful released our Community edition to empower digital builders and companies that practice the builder ethos.
-It’s a free account that offers a complete set of features to avoid unnecessary restrictions.
-Everything you need to build a prototype or hack an ambitious project is available, including GraphQL API and generous amounts of users, records, content types and sandbox environments.
+Contentful has a Free tier to empower digital builders and companies that practice the builder ethos.
+It’s a no-strings opportunity with a complete set of features to avoid unnecessary restrictions.
+Everything you need to build a prototype or hack an ambitious project is available, including GraphQL API and provisions for users, records, content types and sandbox environments.

 Best of all, it’s free forever.
 Take your time experimenting and finding out just how far you can take your project.
 We’re making it as easy as possible for builders to create great experiences with Contentful.